 One of the redemption features of the 2020 Convertible Notes met the requirements for separate accounting and was accounted for as a derivative instrument.
-The 2020 Derivative Instrument was recorded at fair value, which was \$0.7 million at issuance.
-In August 2020, in connection with the Company's issuance and sale of Series D Preferred Stock, all of the outstanding principal and accrued interest under the 2020 Convertible Notes was automatically converted into shares of Series D Preferred Stock and the derivative liability was extinguished.
-Prior to the extinguishment of derivative liability, the 2020 Derivative Instrument was marked at fair value and the Company recorded the change in the 2020 Derivative Instrument of (\$29) thousand in the consolidated statements of operations and comprehensive loss (see Note 11).
+The 2020 Derivative Instrument was recorded at fair value, which was \$705 thousand at issuance.
+In August 2020, in connection with the Company's issuance and sale of Series D Preferred Stock, all of the outstanding principal and accrued interest under the 2020 Convertible Notes were automatically converted into shares of Series D Preferred Stock and the derivative liability was extinguished.
+Prior to the extinguishment of derivative liability, the 2020 Derivative Instrument was marked at fair value and the Company recorded the change in the 2020 Derivative Instrument of (\$29) thousand in the consolidated statements of operations and comprehensive loss.